Welcome Our School

 Mirna S.

-Montessori Elementary Teacher and Pedagogical Advisor
+Montessori Upper Elementary Teacher and Pedagogical Advisor

 Graduated in English teaching.
 Graduated in Accounting and Finance, master in Education and doctorate in Education.